Nageswar-Sahoo/EMLO4_HYDRA/README.md

           please update the best model check point path generated from training script .

- 9. By default it performs inference on the images present in the input_images folder.
+ 9. By default it performs inference on the images present in the dataset folder.

           To modify the infer arguments, you can do the following: